-The primary purpose of the Statesboro Center is to accommodate students who, due to rising admissions standards throughout the University System of Georgia, have formally been denied admission to Georgia Southern University.
-Through a referral process, initiated by the GSU Admissions Office and following written consent given by denied applicants authorizing release of admission materials, application documents are faxed to the EGC Admissions Office in Swainsboro.
-Students who meet EGC admissions criteria are sent admissions notices.
+The primary purpose of the Statesboro Center is to accommodate students who, due to rising admissions standards throughout the University System of Georgia, do not meet Georgia Southern University regular freshman admission requirements.
+Through this collaborative agreement between EGC and GSU, students in the 10 county area of Appling, Bryan, Bulloch, Candler, Effingham, Evans, Montgomery, Screven, Tattnall and Toombs are eligible to participate in this program provided they meet EGC admissions criteria.
 It is understood that the purpose of the EGCS program is to offer the opportunity for this population of students to become eligible to transfer to GSU.
-To transfer, students must satisfy all Learning Support requirements, possess an cumulative grade point average, excluding courses taken at GSU, of 2.0 or higher, and have earned at least 20 semester hours of degree credit.
+To transfer, students must satisfy all Learning Support and College Preparatory Curriculum (CPC) requirements, possess a cumulative grade point average, excluding courses taken at GSU, of 2.0 or higher, and have earned at least 30 semester hours of degree credit.
+Statesboro Center students can and are encouraged to take coursework on the main campus in Swainsboro in the event that course availability limitations prevent students from attaining a desired course load at the Statesboro site.